Ecosyste.ms: Awesome

 isRegistered: Literal(true),// We may or may not know the ship's classification

-shipClass: Optional(Union(Literal("military"), Literal("civilian"))),// We may not know the ship's rank (so we allow it to be undefined via `Optional`),
+shipClass: Optional(Union(Literal("military"), Literal("civilian"))),// We may not know the ship's rank (so we allow it to be absent via `Optional`),

 // we may also know that a civilian ship doesn't have a rank (e.g. null)

-rank: Optional(Rank.Or(Null)),
+rank: Optional(Rank.or(Null)),

 }),